evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ## Exterior

-The Lexus RZ 450e, with dimensions of 4805 mm in length, 1860 mm in width, and 1635 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
-You can choose between 1 different paint colors when ordering this model.
+The Lexus RZ 450e, with dimensions of 4910 mm in length, 1895 mm in width, and 1635 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
+The Lexus RZ 450e is available in a total of 6 paint colors, including both solid and metallic options.

 The Lexus RZ 450e offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include: